Covid 19 coronavirus: Doctors demand urgent action on PPE, Simon Bridges goes in to bat

 It comes after the director-general of health Ashley Bloomfield said, last Monday, healthcare workers should feel safe and know they could access PPE when they want and need to use it.

-Since then, Corbett and Auckland obstetrician and gynaecologist Dr Emma Parry sent a letter - on behalf of hundreds of New Zealand medical specialists - to Prime Minister Jacinda Ardern, Health Minister David Clark, and the Director-General of Health Ashley Bloomfield on Wednesday April 1.
+Since then, Corbett and Auckland obstetrician and gynaecologist Dr Emma Parry sent a letter - on behalf of hundreds of New Zealand medical specialists - to Prime Minister Jacinda Ardern, Health Minister David Clark, and Bloomfield on Wednesday, April 1.

 "It is imperative that we protect our essential workers and in particular our healthcare workers who are most at risk.